cnabio/cnab-spec/101-bundle-json.md

 ## Definitions

-The `definitions` section of the `bundle.json` defines set of JSONSchema definitions outlining how bundle configuration should be validated by a runtime.
+The `definitions` section of the `bundle.json` defines set of JSONSchema definitions outlining how bundle configuration SHOULD be validated by a runtime.

 Definitions have no utility on their own.
 They enable the runtime to validate parameters and outputs when used in combination with those features.
 Examples of how to use `definitions` along with `parameters` and `outputs` can be seen in the [Parameters](#parameters) and [Outputs](#outputs) sections below.